-CHAPTER 14 MEDICARE
+CHAPTER 14: Medicare

-Medicare products provide supplemental health coverage for clients in retirement and offer a significant opportunity for your business.
-Since health costs are one of the main contributors to financial distress, many seniors are seeking a trusted advisor to help them plan for these costs in retirement and obtain coverage for gaps in Medicare.
+Medicare products provide a significant opportunity to your business.
+Since health costs are one of the main contributors to financial distress, many people are seeking a trusted advisor to help them plan for these costs and obtain coverage for gaps in Medicare.

-That's why we offer training, certification, and case guidance for Medicare Supplements, Advantage Plans, Prescription Drug Plans, and other supplemental plans to meet your clients' needs.
+We offer training, certification, and case guidance for Medicare Supplements, Advantage Plans, Prescription Drug Plans, and other supplemental plans to meet your clients' needs.